A thousand people in the street

-Newsperson: Uh huh and what aspect of it do you think it most gay?
+Newsperson: Uh huh, and what aspect of it do you think is most gay?

 - One episode of Johnny Bravo started off with Johnny at a war protest.
 He was yelling, "I love pie!
 I love pie!", and holding a sign saying as much.

-- An example from The Simpsons-in "Itchy and Scratchy and Marge", Marge's anti-Itchy and Scratchy protest, triggered by Maggie whacking Homer in the head with a mallet after she watched one of the cartoons, starts with Marge and the other family members marching outside the show's production company.
+- An example from The Simpsons-in "Itchy & Scratchy & Marge", Marge's anti-Itchy and Scratchy protest, triggered by Maggie whacking Homer in the head with a mallet after she watched one of the cartoons, starts with Marge and the other family members marching outside the show's production company.
 Homer's sign is a detailed explanation of what happened to him and Maggie's says "Stop Me Before I Kill Again".
 Bart changes his sign to "Don't Ban Itchy and Scratchy".
-As the protest grows, additional signs include "Bring Back Wagon Train" and "What If A Mouse Blew Up A Cat And Nobody Cared".
+As the protest grows, additional signs include "Save the Cartoon Animals," "Bring Back Wagon Train" and "What If A Mouse Blew Up A Cat And Nobody Cared".

 - There's also "Homer Badman", when a group of women protested at the Simpson house after Homer is accused of grabbing a woman's butt.
-Signs include "Homer Bad Man", "Homer Is A Pig" and "Hands Off!".
+Signs include "Homer Bad Man", "Homer Is A Pig" and "You Pinch, I Lynch"